UzmaSayyeda/Heart-Disease-Analysis/README.md

 ### Step 4: Descriptive Statistics
 Now that our dataset is clean, we will get into some statistical analysis.
-1. Here is the summary statistics of our data set :
+1. Here is the summary statistics of our data set:
 ![Summary Statistics](./images/summary_stats.png)
     - From the above image we can note deduce that the average age of our dataset is 53 with a median of 54 and a standard deviation of 9.5.
 We can also see that the youngest person from our dataset is 28 and the oldest person is 77.
     - Similarly we can look at other features of our dataset and note their statistical significance.

 2. Now lets look at the correlation between our features:
 ![Correlation](./images/correlation.png)
     - The highest correlation of our target variable is with `Oldpeak` and the lowest correlation is with `MaxHr` which is actually a negative value.
     - `Cholesterol` and `Age` have the next highest correlation with target variable.